bbdev18/practical_arabic_grammer/index.md

 ## Level 1 - Identify words

+Most important skill is to first identify individual words.
+Many students get confused as words may be close to each or many times the words are joined.
+So this is the key first step to get students comfortable with identifying words.
+The first 8 ayat is usually enough for them to understand the concept and not too necessary to continue this.
+But we will leave this step up to the discretion of the teacher.

 Using Surah Yaseen.
 Steps:
 1. Print out first 8 Ayat
 ![image](https://github.com/user-attachments/assets/8bbd36d5-b7fe-4324-a2db-4fed9a7f689f)

-3. Go through ayat by ayat:
+2. Go through ayat by ayat:
 - showing them individual words
 - grouped wordst
 - draw horizontal lines separating the words and grouped words
 ![image](https://github.com/user-attachments/assets/4eff4189-49e7-434d-a0e1-4963729319bd)

-5. Teach them skills to identify three types of words:
+3. Teach them skills to identify three types of words:
 - Ism: circle `al` and `tanween` in all the 8 ayat and write down all these words in a table
 ![image](https://github.com/user-attachments/assets/2e94d3ff-654d-4ed7-9b8f-b814eb03e86d)